Quamina alternatives and similar packages

 return value is nil unless there was an

-error in the event JSON.
+error in the encoding of the Event.

 The []X